GMC Yukon XL Insurance Rates

 Rate estimates by individual coverage type:

-These estimates include $500 physical damage deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
-Rates are averaged for all states and Yukon XL trim levels.
+Rate estimates include $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Rates are averaged for all states and for all Yukon XL models.

 Price Range by Coverage and Risk

-For a driver around age 40, prices range go from as low as $510 for a discount liability-only rate to a high of $2,702 for a driver who requires high-risk insurance.
+Using a 40-year-old driver as an example, prices range range from as low as $510 for basic liability insurance to the much higher price of $2,702 for a driver who has had serious violations or accidents.

 Price Range by Location

 Where you live can have significant affects on car insurance rates.
-Rural locations tend to have a lower frequency of accident claims than larger metro areas.
+Rural locations tend to have a lower frequency of accident claims than cities with more traffic congestion.
+The example below illustrates how rural and urban location affects auto insurance prices.

-These examples show why it is important to compare prices using their specific location and risk profile, instead of using price averages.
+These examples show why everyone should compare prices using their specific location and risk profile, instead of using averaged prices.

 Use the form below to get customized rates for your location.